 Like other P320’s, the fire control unit (FCU) can be easily removed by pulling out the takedown lever and lifting the assembly from the frame.
 This is helpful for cleaning or upgrading the FCU if you choose to do so.
-I swapped FCU’s with one of my P320’s in 9mm and it appears to be exactly the same.
+I swapped FCU’s with one of my P320’s in 9mm and it appears to be exactly the same except the 9mm version’s slide stop tab prevents it from being used interchangeably with the 10mm version.
 Like other X-series FCU’s, it has a flat trigger shoe that breaks at 90 degrees.

 Unlike many other pistols, the four slide rails are actually part of the FCU, not molded into, or permanently attached to the frame.
 There are two rails at the front, and two at the rear.
 At the rear-most position of the recoil cycle, the slide contacts a steel surface at the front of the FCU.
 I’m a fan of this.
 The contact surface between frame and slide on the popular G20 is polymer, and I’ve seen those polymer tabs rip off the frame after lots of heavy use.

 The XTen’s slide is stainless steel and coated with a black Nitron finish.
 It has forward and rear cocking serrations and comes with steel 3-dot tritium night/day sights.
 Just in front of the rear sight is a plate covering the optics cut.
 The Slide is cut to be compatible with a Sig-Sauer Romeo2 or Trijicon RMR reflex sight.